Click here to find dodgeball near you

 • Entering players become live once they establish one point of contact inbounds.

-• Out-of-order entry: player goes to back of queue, no player enters from that catch.
+• Out-of-order entry sends the player to the back of the queue, and no player enters from that catch.

 • If re-entry in error causes interference, officials may issue a Blue Card.

-• If first-in-queue enters in error: team gets a verbal warning; interference may result in a Blue Card.
+• If the first player in the queue enters in error, the team gets a verbal warning; interference may result in a Blue Card.

 Match Timing

-• Single elimination: standard rounds 24 minutes, semifinals 30 minutes, finals 40 minutes.
+• Single-elimination matches are 24 minutes, semifinals are 30 minutes, and finals are 40 minutes.

-• Foam + No Sting timed games: 3-minute games within the overall match timer.
+• Foam and No Sting timed games are 3 minutes within the overall match timer.

-• A game point is earned only by eliminating the entire opposing team.
+• Foam/No-Sting: A game point is earned only by eliminating the entire opposing team.

 Round Robin Seeding Tiebreakers